 Touzah and Karine were beaming examples of why, if you come to this island, you should leave the resort.
 Go out and meet the people.
 These two were just a couple of memorable personalities we encountered who go out of their way to make you feel at home.

-To be sure, St. Martin, which is divided between French and Dutch sections, is known as the “friendly island.”
+To be sure, St. Maarten, which is divided between French and Dutch sections, is known as the “friendly island.”
 And that’s the thing, because, as a source at the tourism office copped to me at dinner one night, the lifeblood of the island is tourism.
 Everyone from the politicians to the cab drivers knows it.

 In the first few minutes after my plane landed, I knew this bonhomie wasn’t fake, starting with the Carnivale-style steel pans that greeted us ahead of customs.
 It was just the sort of welcome I needed after arriving a day-and-a-half late to join my group, since my original flight, along with about 2,000 others that weekend, was canceled.